bowman2001/perplexdoc/content/doc/extended/_index.md

 featured: markdownlogo
 ---

+This chapter briefly recapitulates the syntax for extended Markdown elements and shows their standard layout and alternative options.
+{.p-first} <!--more-->

 PHP Markdown Extra and GitHub-flavored Markdown (GFM) introduced some widely used extensions to the CommonMark syntax.
-The following pages briefly recap the syntax for these elements and show their standard layout and alternative options.
-{.p-first} <!--more-->

-All extensions are enabled in Hugo by default, but we can disable them separately.
-(See the configuration file [{$markup.yaml}](/doc/appendix/config/markup#8) for this site)
+They are enabled by default in Hugo but we can disable them separately.

+Hugo offers some additional extensions which are disabled by default and can be enabled separately.
+See the configuration file [{$markup.yaml}](/doc/appendix/config/markup#8) for this site.